 Try something like this:

 “I appreciate your honesty.
 The hardest thing about my job is not knowing whether we can help someone.
-For my own edification, do you mind telling me why you don’t think we can help you?”
+To help me grow as a seller, do you mind telling me why you don’t think we can help you?”

 Don’t try to sell them here, just try to learn.

 Actionable takeaway #3: Run a practice call with your colleague and have them shut you down in the rudest way possible.
 Every time you get told no afterward, remind yourself that at least it wasn’t as bad as that rejection!

 If you keep getting told no, and you can’t shake the negative feeling, go read/watch testimonials from clients who love working with your company.